timwarnock/best-practices-and-notes/good-teams.md

 ### Meaningless Measures

-Surprisingly, the following common measures provide no strong correlation whatsover between high-performing teams and low-performing teams.
-These are not negatively correlated (and thus may still be important factors within your organization); but they simply do not correlate to the overall quality and stability of your software.
+Surprisingly, the following common measures provide no correlation whatsover between high-performing teams and low-performing teams.
+These are not negatively correlated (and thus may still be important factors within your organization); but they simply do not correlate to the overall quality and stability of your software, and should not be used as comparative measures.

 + Age of technology (mainframe vs distributed microservices)
 + Size of the organization